MRKISS Library

 Also note all the zeros.
 KISS!
 Seriously, it takes up a tiny bit of extra space and simplifies the code considerably…

-In addition to the module files, several maple worksheets may be found in the
+In addition to the module files, each tableau may be found in the

-" directory.
+them.
 The filenames mirror the names of the modules.
-These

 5.1.
 Predefined Non-embedded Methods